-There are several factors that will impact your choice of protein purification system.
-Your lab might have a system in place already.
-Researchers or labs that historically always used affinity chromatography columns, will continue with those columns because they have the infrastructure to do it that way.
-The technology for magnetic bead purification has made possible a protein purification system that is efficient and gives good yield.
-When creating new protocols for new protein purifications, many labs now look to magnetic bead protein purification systems.
+There are multiple factors that will influence your choice of protein purification system.
+Your lab might have a system in place already, and labs that have always used affinity chromatography columns will often continue with those columns because they have the infrastructure in place.
+The technology for magnetic bead purification has made it possible to have a protein purification system that is efficient and produces a good yield.
+As such, when creating new protocols for protein purification, many labs now look to magnetic bead protein purification systems.